KlotzJesse/neuralnetwork/README.md

 ### Setup

-Simple two hidden layer configuration of a feed forward network.
-Using the Swish activation function and an exponential rectifier.
+Two hidden layer configuration (add as many as you want).
+Using the Swish activation function and an exponential rectifier as activation function.
 Outputs a probability distribution in relation to the plausibility of the input value.

 Input Neurons: 720,
 Hidden Layer 1: 28,
 Hidden Layer 2: 14,
 Output Neurons: 10

-Ever neuron is by default densely connected to each other and initialized using the Xavier Initializer.
+Every neuron is by default densely connected to each other (synapses) and initialized using the Xavier Initializer.

 ```java
 NeuronalNetwork neuralNetwork = new NeuronalNetworkBuilder()